sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

     @property (nonatomic) PLVRefundResult *refundResult;

 ```
-The method below could be triggered as soon as it conforms to the prerequisites required for the refund.
+The method below could be triggered as soon as it conforms to the prerequisites required for the refund payment.

 ```objective-c